Travis

 root@[travis-api-pod]:/# bundle exec /app/bin/migrate_hooks <optional-year>

-This will search for all active repositories that are still using GitHub Services and migrate them to use webhooks instead.
+This will search for all active repositories still using GitHub Services and migrate them to webhooks instead.

 If you have a large number of repositories activated on your Travis CI Enterprise installation, please run the migration several times, breaking it down per year.
 For example: